Jacob-Rose/eclipse-os/readme.md

 Hello World!

-Don't know how you stumbled upon this but I appreciate you checking it out and hope it can be at least a jumping off point for getting Adafruit microcontrollers into a fully-finished prop (or as I like to call these trinkets I make, a relic).
+Don't know how you stumbled upon this but I appreciate you checking it out and hope it can be at least a jumping off point for getting Adafruit microcontrollers into a fully-finished prop (or as I like to call these devices I make, "relics").

 ## What is this?

 A custom microcontroller prop's code.
 The prop is tightly contained in a 3D printed casing to protect and align hardware into a sleek package, with an Adafruit Feather RP2040 as the brain.

+In this usage, this is the hardware we are using
 Used hardware:
 - 4 Button (2 wire + pullup resistor)
 - 1 GC9A01 Screen (SPI Interface)